23004742/EXP-1-blockchain/Ex_No_1_DecentralizedCertificateVerification.md

-### Experiment 1: Decentralized Certificate Verification
+# Experiment 1: Decentralized Certificate Verification
+## Name: FRANKLIN RAJ G
+## Reg no: 212223230058
+## Date :17-04-2025
 ## Aim:
   To develop a smart contract for issuing and verifying academic certificates on Ethereum, preventing forgery and ensuring authenticity.
 ## Algorithm:
+### step 1:
-1. Deploy a smart contract where universities can issue certificates.
+Deploy a smart contract where universities can issue certificates.
+### step 2:
-2. Store a hash of certificate data on-chain.
+Store a hash of certificate data on-chain.
+### step 3:
-3. Provide a verification function that checks certificate authenticity.
+Provide a verification function that checks certificate authenticity.
+### step 4:
-4. Users can verify the certificate by comparing the stored hash.
+Users can verify the certificate by comparing the stored hash.
 ## Program:
 ```
 // SPDX-License-Identifier: MIT